blimmo/audioconv/README.md

 -o .mp3
 ```

-Will mirror the music and musiclossy directories, transcoding .wav and .flac
+Will mirror the music directory to the musiclossy directory, transcoding .wav
-files to mp3s with bitrate 192000.
+and .flac files to mp3s with bitrate 192000.

 Arguments in config files can be overriden at the command line.